SHARPENING YOUR KNIVES

 ELECTRIC KNIFE SHARPNERS

-Typically, hold your knife securely but lightly and pull the blade through the desired slots slowly and smoothly.
-Alternating sides to sharpen both sides of your blade.
+With electric sharpeners, the abrasives are on motorized wheels that spin against the blade.
+Always follow the manufacturer’s instructions.
+In general: Turn on the sharpener, hold your knife securely but lightly (no need to press down hard; the machine does the work for you), and pull the blade through the desired slots slowly and smoothly.
+Alternate sides for sharpening both sides of your blade.

 MANUAL KNIFE SHARPNERS